 The Deputy Mayor may be removed from office by resolution of the Council.
-The Council may create one or more Committees of the Council.
-A committee Chairperson is responsible for presiding over meetings of the Committee, ensuring that the Committee acts within the powers delegated by the Council, and as set out in the Council's Delegations Manual.
-A Committee chairperson may be removed from office by resolution of the Council.
+The Council may create one or more committee(s) of the Council.
+A committee chairperson is responsible for presiding over meetings of a committee, ensuring that the committee acts within the powers delegated by the Council, and as set out in the Council's Delegations Manual.
+A committee chairperson may be removed from office by resolution of the Council.